 4. Do NOT send any synopsis or summary information.

-5. Make sure your entry is properly formatted, in RTF format, and sent IN THE BODY OF THE EMAIL, single spaced, with a blank line between all paragraphs except the header information.
+5. Make sure your entry is properly formatted, in plain text format, and sent IN THE BODY OF THE EMAIL, single spaced, with a blank line between all paragraphs except the header information.
 No attachments.
+No paragraph indents.

 Before sending it to us, we suggest that you email your entry to yourself so you can see how it will come out.